Here’s the One Thing You Need to Know Before You Start Blasting Your Humidifier

 Credit: Submitted by Dean Sameshima

-Everyone knows how important humidity can be for your skin, hair, and overall health, but did you also know that humidity is vital to the health of your home?
-If the humidity level in your house dips too low, your furniture and home will deteriorate, and certain germs will thrive
+The right level of humidity is important for your skin, hair, and overall health, but did you also know that humidity is vital to the health of your home?
+If the humidity level in your house dips too low, things like your wooden furniture can deteriorate, and certain germs will thrive.

 Quick Overview